vidbina/vidbina.github.io/_posts/2017-12-27-nix-set-laziness.markdown

 ```

 would fail at definition as `nada` is clearly undefined.
 The laziness of the
-set is no longer there to defer the evaluation of the right-hand side of this
+attrset is no longer there to defer the evaluation of the right-hand side of
-expression.
+this expression.

 Note how